Said2020-coding/Band-Name-Generator/README.md

 # Band-Name-Generator
-Creating a simple band name generator after learning how to use variables in Python to manage data
+Creating a simple band name generator after learning how to use variables in Python to manage data.